modalitysystems/modalitysoftware-docs/README.md

 # Welcome
 ---

-docs.modalitysoftware.com is the home for Modality Software documentation aimed at IT professionals.
+docs.modalitysoftware.com is the home for Modality Software documentation

 To find out more about Modality Software, visit [modalitysoftware.com](https://www.modalitysoftware.com).